MacMikeG/FEND-Project-08-Neighborhood-Map-React-/README.md

 I used Fetch API for asynchronous fetch of data, that was then converted to JSON and used to create locations list, followed by markers by Google Maps API .

+## Offline Use - Service Worker

+When available in the browser, the site uses a service worker to cache responses to requests for site assets.
+Visited pages are rendered when there is no network access.

+⚠️The service worker with the create-react-app only works in the production build, not in the development mode.
+We can run it in production by using the following commands

+	npm run build
+	serve -s build

+And then visit localhost:5000

 ## Installation